James Mawdsley: Priesthood

+Holocaust denial

 In March 2025, Mawdsley denied the Holocaust on the white nationalist livestream The Backlash, saying "The Holocaust is a lie.
 It didn’t happen."
 He also said:

 Many Jews suffered as they were being expelled from Europe by the Nazis, but there was no genocidal plan from Hitler or the Germans to annihilate the Jews.
 That's all a lie.
 And that's what they wielded then as a weapon against the Church".

 In a discussion on the Good Friday liturgy on the Catholic Unscripted podcast, he described the intervention of Jewish figures in the 1960s to persuade Pope John XXIII to change the Church’s position on "the Jews" as successful infiltration:

 I think that the Jews have basically infiltrated the church, destroyed her liturgy, her dogma, her morals, and unless we call that out and overcome that and be honest about the governance in our Catholic faith then things are only going to get worse.

 Mawdsley's conspiracy theory of Jewish infiltration was strongly denied by Joseph Shaw, the chairman of the Latin Mass Society.